Arctostaphylos luciana: Distribution

+The woody plant is endemic to the southern Santa Lucia Mountains, in San Luis Obispo County.

 It grows in coastal sage scrub chaparral habitats, on shale outcrops and slopes, from 100–800 m in elevation.
 It is found growing on ocean facing slopes in the upper boundary of the marine layer.

+Description

-DescriptionArctostaphylos luciana is a shrub or small multi-trunked tree growing 2–3 m in height.
+Arctostaphylos luciana is a shrub or small multi-trunked tree growing 2–3 m in height.